 CBD's popularity has exploded in recent years, especially in the U.S. It is marketed in practically everything from drinks to food to edibles and beauty products.
-The much-touted benefits are equally wide-ranging and include relief from anxiety, pain and inflammation, and insomnia, to mention just a few.
+The much-touted potential benefits are equally wide-ranging.

 Whether CBD is good or bad for young people is really a question of who you speak to.
 To get an idea, medical students from Penn State College of Medicine conducted a study to determine if CBD use was linked to risk-taking behaviors.
 The participants were aged 12 to 23.

 The findings showed that, in general, there were no indications that CBD users exhibited unusual symptoms over the last six months before the study.
 However, they were more likely to report being anxious (66% did).